 The facilitator displays the main playing tab to the team, shown again below, in the video collaboration tool.
 As players select responses, they appear in the grid to the right of the scenario.
 When all the players have selected a response, the facilitator chooses the winning response, which may be the best answer or the most irreverent one, per the facilitator’s choice.
 The player’s winning responses are kept track of by incrementing the number in the Cards Claimed column next to the player’s name.
 Game play continues for as many rounds as the team chooses to play.

 A variation of the game consists of having the team members rotate into the facilitator role.

 This game is designed to bring your more mature Agile team together using a sarcastic and fun way of learning about Agile terms and ideas.

-By asking the team members “WHY” they chose a given answer it will provide you as the facilitator insight into the teams understanding of challenges they are facing or what issues they may be having.
+By asking the team members “WHY” they chose a given answer, it will provide you, as the facilitator, insight into the team’s understanding of the challenges they are facing or what issues they may be having.
 This is a great conversation starter and allows the team to drop their guard down and open up to help them improve.

 It is this lighter focus that separates the “Cards Against Agility” and the “Cards For Agility” game.
-While similar in nature the later is intended for more mature teams that are looking for a break from the routine.
+While similar in nature, the latter is intended for more mature teams that are looking for a break from the routine.